 Psychometric Properties and Clinical Outcomes

-The Columbia Lighthouse Project has compiled a “Supporting Evidence” document that provides the details on this research, as well as a long list of published studies that involved use of the C-SSRS.
+The Columbia Lighthouse Project has compiled a “Supporting Evidence” document that provides the details on this research, as well as a long list of published studies that involved use of the Columbia Protocol.
 This list of studies is categorized in several ways, including by population group (age, psychiatric condition, etc.) and setting.

 Ideation and Behavior as Risk Factors: Select Studies

-The C-SSRS consists of questions for asking people whether and when they have thought about suicide (ideation) and what actions they have taken — and when — to attempt or prepare to take their own lives (behavior).
+The Columbia Protocol consists of questions for asking people whether and when they have thought about suicide (ideation) and what actions they have taken — and when — to attempt or prepare to take their own lives (behavior).
 We ask about both ideation and behavior because research has shown that, independent of each other, they are predictive of suicide attempts.

 - Suicidal ideation and a history of suicidal behavior are among the most salient short- and long-term risk factors for suicide risk.